Pearson-Higher-Ed/design/c/forms/v1.1.0-beta.1/index.md

       See [error handling](#error-handling) section for more details.

       ### Input fields
-      One or more input field from the input component may be include in the form.
-Input fields can be laid out in one "or" multiple columns within the form, and snap to the columns within the [grid](/c/grid/v1.0.1/#rd-grid).
+      One or more input fields from the input component may be included in the form.
+Input fields can be laid out in one column or multiple columns within the form and snapped to the columns within the [grid](/c/grid/v1.0.1/#rd-grid).

       ### Buttons
       This button should start out as a [default button](http://uxframework.pearson.com/c/buttons/v2.2.2/#buttons--default-button) and become a [primary](http://uxframework.pearson.com/c/buttons/v2.2.2/#buttons--primary-button) or [CTA](http://uxframework.pearson.com/c/buttons/v2.2.2/#buttons--cta-button) button once the form has been completely filled out.